 If the Staphylococcus Aureus invades into hair follicles of the skin it may cause folliculitis.
 This is a localized skin infection in the hair follicle accompanied by pus formation.

 Pus develops as the virulence factors of SA degrade the CT under the skin and attracts neutrophils which try to fight the bacteria and clear the infected area of cellular debris.

-Furuncles, carbuncles and abscesses are more common among diabetics than the general population.
-Another population prone to abscesses are IV drug users who inoculate the bacteria through injections.
+Furuncles, carbuncles, and abscesses are more common among diabetics than the general population.
+Another population prone to abscesses is IV drug users who inoculate the bacteria through injections.

 If the bacterium or infection is able to penetrate deep into the tissues, it can cause deep purulent infections.
 Also, the bacteria may enter the bloodstream, known as bacteremia from which they can spread to the entire body creating abscesses and infect various tissues.

 Staphylococcus aureus is known to be a cause of endocarditis.
-This is an infection of the endocardium on the heart valves (typically the aortic valve) that occurs following dissemination of the bacterium in the bloodstream.
+This is an infection of the endocardium on the heart valves (typically the aortic valve) that occurs following the dissemination of the bacterium into the bloodstream.

 In some cases, the bacterium may enter joints following bacteremia, causing septic arthritis (purulent infection of the joint).

-Other deep purulent infections have different names depending on its location and includes conditions such as:
+Other deep purulent infections have different names depending on their location and include conditions such as:

-- Osteomyelitis (infection of bone and/or bone marrow)
+- Osteomyelitis (infection of the bone and/or bone marrow)

-- Peritonitis (Infection of peritoneum (inner lining of abdominal cavity)
+- Peritonitis (Infection of the peritoneum (inner lining of the abdominal cavity)